 Fostering a sense of optimism is another key element to success in business.
 If you have the attitude that you will find a way to make something work, you probably will.

-Importantly, a willingness to take risks is another attribute of startups that large companies should continually aim to foster if they want to stay innovative.
+Importantly, a willingness to take risks is another attribute of startups that large companies should continually aim to foster.

 So how can startups benefit from the lessons of larger companies?
 One way is to learn what they did and try to replicate it.
 Find out what others did to lead to achieve their success and apply that knowledge to growing your own business.

-If you're a small business owner and you haven't done so yet, think about incorporating your business.
-Incorporating may be easier than you think, and offers many advantages and benefits that companies of all sizes can't afford to miss out on.
+If you’re a small business owner and you haven’t done so yet, think about incorporating your business.
+Incorporating may be easier than you think, and offers many advantages and benefits.